KalusB/KalusB.github.io/index.md

 ---

-## ✨ Featured News

- **Our work on the Cosmic Radio Dipole featured in Italy's INAF Magazine!**

- An exciting public science article covering the team's latest analysis of the **cosmic radio dipole**, a measurement that helps us test the fundamental cosmological principle and understand how we move through the universe.

- **Read the full article (in Italian):** [https://www.media.inaf.it/2025/11/28/dipolo-radio/](https://www.media.inaf.it/2025/11/28/dipolo-radio/)

----

 ## 📝 Academic Publications (Chronological List)

 * **EMU and Euclid: Detection of a radio-optical galaxy clustering cross-correlation signal between the Evolutionary Map of the Universe and Euclid**